-Our program automatically calculates the Child Tax Credit and the Additional Child Tax Credit based on the dependents and income entered into your account.
+Our program automatically calculates the Child Tax Credit and the Additional Child Tax Credit based on the dependents and income.
 When you are done with your return, you can view your Child Tax Credit amount by navigating to the Summary/Print page and selecting Tax and Credits.

 Who can be considered a Qualifying Child?